-I was winding down for then night when I received an email from LinkedIn telling me that an additional e-mail address had been added to my LinkedIn account.
-Confused by the email I went to login to my account but discovered that I lost all access to my LinkedIn profile.
-Within seconds, the hacker had edited my profile – removing my work email and my mobile phone.
-I lodged a support ticket with LinkedIn that can be found on their help page here My account has been hacked.
-From there it took me six hours of back and forth communication with the US LinkedIn security team to prove to them who I was and gain access to my account.
-Once I got that resolve and LinkedIn recognise my personal details, I was able to get back into my profile and I immediately changed my password and added extra security to my account.
+I was winding down for the night when I received an email from LinkedIn telling me that an additional e-mail address had been added to my LinkedIn account.
+Confused by the email, I tried to log in to my account but discovered that I lost all access to my LinkedIn profile.
+It only took a few seconds, the hacker had edited my profile – removing my work email and my mobile phone.
+I lodged a support ticket with LinkedIn (found on their help page here My account has been hacked).
+It then took me six hours of back and forth communication with the US LinkedIn security team to prove to them who I was, to re-gain access to my account.
+Once that was resolved and LinkedIn recognise my personal details, I was able to get back into my profile and I immediately changed my password and added extra security to my account.

 More damage done

-Interestingly enough, although I had access to my profile and I could email my clients and contacts, I noticed something really strange happening in my in-mail.
-I noticed all these in-mails were going out with a viral download that said “Hi, I’m sending you this PDF…” (It was some form of the Stock share plan).
-I could see these messages going out to 10, 20, 30, 40, 50 people.
+Although I had access to my profile and I could email my clients and contacts, I noticed something really strange happening in my in-mail.
+A constant flow of in-mails was going out with a viral download that said “Hi, I’m sending you this PDF…” (It was some form of the Stock share plan).
+I could see these messages going out to 10, 20, 30, 40, 50 of my contacts.
 I tried to respond saying, “Hi, this is a spam – don’t respond!”
 But as I was sending these messages, I noticed that someone was deleting the e-mails as I was sending them!

-That’s when I realised – Oh my god, my account is still open!
+That’s when I realised – Oh my god, my account is still not secure!
 Even though I had regained access to my account – the hacker still had access.
-The hacker was actually still in my account and emailing on my behalf.
+The hacker was actually still logged into my account and sending emails on my behalf.
 I could see messages coming into me like, “Hi Stella, is this a hoax or am I right to download?”, and the hacker would respond to them saying, “No, no download.
 Go ahead.
 It’s safe.
 Cheers Stella.”

 The mistake that caused more damage